Quick Note: This post is a response to this HN article I read a few minutes ago.

 Instead of having a ton of synchronous conversations/meetings all day long, remote work is based around the principle of flexibility.
 This could be the ability to work when you are most productive (for example, I started writing this blog post at 5:30am).
 Another example could be the flexibility of living in a different timezone than your coworkers.

 This is only possible when you teams work asynchronously by default.
 Two people do not need to be working at the same time for work to happen on a distributed team...at least most of the time.
+I wrote more about the difference in this article about how distance changes the way we communicate, but here's a graph to illustrate the difference.

 2.)
 Limited upside